Can you get addicted to Albuterol?

 Dependence and Albuterol

 Now, you might be wondering how dependence relates to Albuterol.
-Though Albuterol is not addictive but there are some people who start developing a psychological dependence on it.
+Though Albuterol is not addictive, some people start developing a psychological dependence on it.

-This condition takes place in people whose maintenance medicines are not managing the symptoms of asthma well.
+This condition occurs in people whose maintenance medicines are not managing asthma symptoms well.
 When this happens, they might start using their rescue medicines more often to get relief from symptoms.

 When rescue medicines like Albuterol are used more often than directed by the doctor, they might make your asthma symptoms dangerous and even more frequent.
 This further leads to a cycle of continuing overuse.

-Since, Albuterol and other rescue medicines are available easily and quickly to provide relief from the symptoms, using them might become linked with feelings of relief or security.
+Since Albuterol and other rescue medicines are available easily and quickly to relieve symptoms, using them might become linked with feelings of relief or security.

 What happens when you overuse Albuterol?

-Almost 25% of people who use Albuterol often take it more than they require to.
+Almost 25% of people who use Albuterol often take it more than required.
 In this way, the symptoms of asthma become more often like:

 People who overuse Albuterol can have a hard time with their asthma condition.
 It can also be because they are not able to understand their treatment well or because their condition makes them suffer from a negative self-image.

-Some people also tend to overuse Albuterol, if they experience depression.
+Some people also tend to overuse Albuterol if they experience depression.
 Anxiety about your asthma problem can also lead to overuse as well as psychological dependence.
-If you do not have an Albuterol inhaler nearby, you might also feel terrified.
+You might also feel terrified if you do not have an Albuterol inhaler nearby.

-Keep one thing in your mind, Albuterol is only a quick fix and not a long-term treatment.
+Keep one thing in mind: Albuterol is only a quick fix and not a long-term treatment.

-In case, you start experiencing side effects of Albuterol or your asthma condition is not controlled properly, consult the doctor about how and when you need to take it.
+In case you start experiencing side effects of Albuterol or your asthma condition is not controlled correctly, consult the doctor about how and when you need to take it.

 Therefore, Albuterol is only a rescue medication for treating asthma conditions.
 Overusing it can worsen your condition.

 It is important to understand that Albuterol, while not addictive, can lead to psychological dependence if used too often or in the wrong way.
-Always consult with a doctor about how and when you need to take it, and be sure that you are using maintenance medicines correctly in order for it to work properly.
+Always consult with a doctor about how and when you need to take it and be sure you are using maintenance medicines correctly for it to work properly.
 If done right, it can provide quick relief from asthma symptoms without leading to any addiction or dependency issues.